Overview of Disability

 9) Complimentary and alternative treatments can sometimes be helpful for MPS, though it is important to let your doctor know before you engage in alternative therapies, especially supplements and herbs because they may interact with medications.
 Two of the most common complementary and alternative treatments for MPS are massage and acupuncture.

-Can you qualify for disability benefits with this condition
+Qualifying for disability benefits with this condition

 Whether or not you qualify for disability and, as a result, are approved for disability benefits will depend entirely on the information obtained from your medical records.
-This includes whatever statements may have been obtained from your treating physician (a doctor who has a history of treating your condition and is, therefore, qualified to comment as to your condition and prognosis).

-It will also depend on the information obtained from your vocational, or work, history if you are an adult, or academic records if you are a minor-age child.
 The important thing to keep in mind is that the social security administration does not award benefits based on simply having a condition, but, instead, will base an approval or denial on the extent to which a condition causes functional limitations.
 Functional limitations can be great enough to make work activity not possible (or, for a child, make it impossible to engage in age-appropriate activities).

 Why are so many disability cases lost at the disability application and reconsideration appeal levels?

 1) Social Security makes no attempt to obtain a statement from a claimant's treating physician.
-By contrast, at the hearing level, a claimant and his or her disability attorney will generally obtain and present this type of statement to a judge;
+By contrast, at the hearing level, a claimant's disability attorney or disability representative will generally obtain and present this type of statement to a judge.

 2) Prior to the hearing level, a claimant will not have the opportunity to explain how their condition limits them, nor will their attorney or representative have the opportunity to make a presentation based on the evidence of the case.
-At the hearing level, of course, this is exactly what happens.
-And a number of disability representatives will also take such steps even earlier, at the reconsideration appeal level;
+This is because at the initial levels of the disability system, a disability examiner decides the case without meeting the claimant.
+The examiner may contact the claimant to gather information on activities of daily living and with regard to medical treatment or past jobs, but usually nothing more.
+At the hearing level, however, presenting an argument for approval based on medical evidence that has been obtained and submitted is exactly what happens.

 Return to: Social Security Disability Resource Center, or read answers to Questions

-Information on the following topics can be found here: Social Security Disability Questions
+Information on the following topics can be found here: Social Security Disability Questions and in these subsections: